terryaney/KatApp.Provider/katapp documentation.md

 ### DebugOptions Object

+The following properties are available on the `DebugOptions` object, some of which can be set with query string values.

 Property | Type | Description
 ---|---|---
 traceVerbosity | TraceVerbosity | Set the minimum allowed trace level to be displayed.
 Values are : `None`, `Quiet`, `Minimal`, `Normal`, `Detailed`, or `Diagnostic`.